dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 ## Dortania: a new organization has appeared

-As many of you have probably noticed, a new Organization focusing on documenting the hackintoshing process has appeared.
+As many of you have probably noticed, a new organization focusing on documenting the hackintoshing process has appeared.
 Originally under my alias, [Khronokernel](https://github.com/khronokernel), I started to transition my guides over to this new family as a way to concentrate the vast amount of information around Hackintoshes to both ease users and give a single trusted source for information.

 We work quite closely with the community and developers to ensure information's correct, up-to-date and of the best standards.
 While not perfect in every way, we hope to be the go-to resource for reliable Hackintosh information.